Mackenzie-High/autumn/specification/functions/ca16a6a8a58bde5d26bb28fee78ddd39.md

 ## Formals

-+ Parameter inputis the record itself.
++ Parameter input is the record itself.

 ## Returns